Francis Maude: Out of Parliament, 1992–1997

 Out of Parliament after the 1992 general election, Maude began a series of business roles.
 He worked in banking as managing director at Morgan Stanley from 1993 to 1997.
 He was also appointed a non-executive director of ASDA in July 1992, and served as a director of Salomon Brothers from 1992 to 1993.
 He also chaired the government's Deregulation Task Force from 1994 to 1997.
 This was preparation as Cabinet Office Minister from 2010, when he was required to highlight areas of expenditure where savings could be made from streamlining the delivery and implementation of policy goals.

 Shadow Cabinet, 1997–2010

 In the 1997 general election, Maude was elected MP for Horsham.
 Almost immediately, he was re-appointed to the Conservative front bench, now the opposition in Parliament.
 He served as Shadow Secretary of State for Culture, Media and Sport, Shadow Chancellor of the Exchequer and Shadow Foreign Secretary until 2001.

 Maude managed Michael Portillo's unsuccessful bid for the Conservative leadership in 2001, after which he declined a front bench role under the new Party Leader Iain Duncan Smith.
-He was considered to be a 'moderniser' and on the centre-left of the party; writing in The Daily Telegraph (24 June 2002), he said that the Conservative Party's electoral problems had been caused by its failure to "look and sound like modern Britain".
-Norman Tebbit's secretary, Beryl Goldsmith, criticised Maude after this, asking:

-How many male, white, straight Conservative MPs currently passionately campaigning for the selection of more women, and more men and women from ethnic minorities, would voluntarily relinquish their own seats in order to encourage local associations to follow the policy line they preach from their own smug, safe base?
-Precious few I would guess – including The Hon.
-Francis Maude.

-Outside the Shadow Cabinet, Maude founded Conservatives for Change, CChange, becoming its first chairman.
-CChange was designed to promote the modernisation of the Conservative Party.
-Around the same time, he also founded Policy Exchange.
+Maude founded Conservatives for Change (CChange) in 2001 arguing for modernisation of the Conservative Party to appeal to a wider share of the public.
+He also co-founded the Policy Exchange think-tank in 2002.